Important Phrasal Verbs With Meaning for Competitive Exams

 - Set about (begin) your task without delay.

-- The High Court set aside (canceled) the judgment of the lower court.
+- The High Court set aside (cancelled) the judgment of the lower court.

 - He set aside or apart from some money for me.